Zeekk3n/Andrey.github.io/_posts/2021-04-26-htb-writeup-easy-phish.md

 ---
 layout: single
 title: '<span class="hackthebox">Easy Phish - Hack The Box Challenge</span>'
-excerpt: "Breach it's a osint challenge from HackTheBox where we will have to find out information about very convincing phising emails"
+excerpt: "Breach is a osint challenge from HackTheBox where we will have to find out information about very convincing phising emails"
 date: 2021-04-26
 header:
   teaser: /assets/images/htb-writeup-easy-phish/icon.png